Ngāpuhi: Origins of Ngāpuhi

+Kupe's descendant Nukutawhiti also desired to travel and explore the world.
+He asked Kupe if he could have his waka, Matawhaoarua, and Kupe agreed, gifting Nukutawhiti his waka and giving him advice for his travels.
+Nukutawhiti, seeing that the waka was riding low in the water, decided to re-adze it in order to lighten it, leading to the renaming of the waka to Ngātokimatawhaorua ("Re-adzed Matawhaorua").
+As Nukutawhiti travelled to Aotearoa upon his waka alongside Ruanui, captain of the waka Māmari, he gave a karakia in order to summon storm and winds to quicken his journey, now known to Ngāpuhi and Te Rarawa as E kau ki te tai e ("Swim upon the sea").
+During his journey, he was accompanied by a number of taniwha, Niniwa (also known as Niwa or Niua), and Āraiteuru being two of these taniwha.
+Upon Nukutawhiti's arrival to the Hokianga, he gave Niniwa and Āraiteuru each a strand of seaweed, and said to both of them "Ka [w]hakakōhatungia kourua e hau hei kaitiaki o te Hokianga" ("You two shall be cast into stone to be caretakers of the Hokianga"), thus the names of the two edges of the mouth of the Hokianga harbour; Niniwa at the northern end, and Āraiteuru at the southern end.
+Nukutawhiti and his descendants lived at the Hokianga for a number of generations until the birth of his descendant Rāhiri, at which time the iwi Ngāpuhi as it is known today would begin to take shape.

 Foundations

-The founding ancestor of Ngāpuhi is Rāhiri, the son of Tauramoko and Te Hauangiangi.
+The main founding ancestor of Ngāpuhi is Rāhiri, the son of Tauramoko and Te Hauangiangi.
 Tauramoko was a descendant of Kupe, from Matawhaorua, and Nukutawhiti, of the Ngātokimatawhaorua canoe.
 Te Hauangiangi was the daughter of Puhi, who captained the Mataatua canoe northwards from the Bay of Plenty.
 Rāhiri was born at Whiria pā, near Opononi in the Hokianga.
 The early tribes led by Rāhiri's descendants lived in the Hokianga, Kaikohe, and Pouerua areas.

 Through intermarriage with other iwi and expansionist land migration, the descendants of Rāhiri formed tribes across the Northland peninsula.
 These actions also fostered ties with neighbouring iwi.
 Auha and Whakaaria, for example, led expansion eastward from Kaikohe and Pouērua into the Bay of Islands area, overrunning and often intermarrying with Ngāi Tāhuhu, Ngāti Manaia, Te Wahineiti and Ngāti Miru.
 These tribes in the east were the first to use the name Ngāpuhi.
 As the eastern and western groups merged, the name came to describe all the tribes settled in the Hokianga and Bay of Islands.
 In the late 1700s and early 1800s, the Ngāpuhi tribes pushed further east through the southern Bay of Islands to the open coast, absorbing tribes such as Ngāti Manu, Te Kapotai, Te Uri o Rata, Ngare Raumati, and Ngātiwai.